-Following the decentralisation carried out under Council Regulation No. 1/2003, cooperation between national competition authorities, including the Authority and the European Commission, takes place in the framework of the European Competition Network.
-Besides such cooperation, the Authority is also a member of the ECA (European Competition Authorities Association).
-Furthermore, at a multilateral level, the Authority cooperates within international organisations, including the OECD and the UNCTAD.
-The Authority also participates in multilateral cooperation networks, such as the International Competition Network, the Portuguese Speaking Countries Competition Network and the Iberian-American Competition Network.
-At a bilateral level, the Authority cooperates through technical cooperation protocols and projects of mutual interest with other competition authorities (Brazil, China, Mozambique, Singapore, Spain, Turkey, France and Austria).
-According to the last Activities' Report available, in 2015 the Authority participated in 45 European and international meetings.
-In the same Report the Authority underlines the cooperation with the Spanish Authority and the organisation of the seventh edition of the Iberian Competition Forum, held in Lisbon in October 2015.
+Following the decentralisation carried out under Council Regulation No. 1/2003, cooperation between national competition authorities, including the AdC and the European Commission, takes place in the framework of the European Competition Network.
+Besides such cooperation, the AdC is also a member of the ECA (European Competition Authorities Association).
+Furthermore, at a multilateral level, the AdC cooperates within international organisations, including the OECD and the UNCTAD.
+The AdC also participates in multilateral cooperation networks, such as the International Competition Network (ICN), the Portuguese Speaking Countries Competition Network and the Iberian-American Competition Network.
+At a bilateral level, the AdC cooperates through technical cooperation protocols and projects of mutual interest with other competition authorities (Brazil, China, Mozambique, Singapore, Spain, Turkey, France and Austria).
+According to the last Activity Report available, in 2015 the AdC participated in 45 European and international meetings.
+In the same report the AdC underlines the cooperation with the Spanish competition authority and the organisation of the seventh edition of the Iberian Competition Forum, held in Lisbon in October 2015.
+In 2017, the AdC hosted the ICN annual conference, which took place in Oporto, from 10 to 12 May.
+This event is organised every year by one of the ICN member countries, was held for the first time in Portugal and was attended, according to the AdC information releases, by about 600 participants coming from over 100 jurisdictions and international organisations (notably OECD, European Commission, World Bank, UNCTAD and private practitioners), including the European Commissioner for Competition, Margrethe Vestager.

-Furthermore, under Council Regulation No. 1/2003, the following EU competences were taken up by the Authority at the national level:
+Furthermore, under Council Regulation No. 1/2003, the following EU competences were taken up by the AdC at the national level:

-- the investigation of infringements of articles 101 and 102 TFEU; - the withdrawal of the application of EU block exemption regulations to acts leading to effects incompatible with article 101(3) TFEU within the national territory, or in a section of it presenting all the characteristics of a separate geographical market; - the rejection of infringement claims or the suspension of procedures when the alleged infringement is being investigated by the European Commission or another member state's competition authority; - assistance with the European Commission's inspections of undertakings or associations of undertakings within the national territory; and - inspections or other investigative measures in the national territory, applying the respective national legislation, on behalf of another member state's competition authority or on request from the European Commission, to determine the existence of a violation of articles 101 or 102 TFEU.
+- the investigation of infringements of articles 101 and 102 TFEU; - the withdrawal of the application of EU block exemption regulations to acts leading to effects incompatible with article 101(3) TFEU within the national territory, or in a section of it presenting all the characteristics of a separate geographical market; - the rejection of infringement claims or the suspension of procedures when the alleged infringement is being investigated by the European Commission or another member state's competition authority: - assistance with the European Commission's inspections of undertakings or associations of undertakings within the national territory; and - inspections or other investigative measures in the national territory, applying the respective national legislation, on behalf of another member state's competition authority or on request from the European Commission, to determine the existence of a violation of articles 101 or 102 TFEU.

-11 Interplay between jurisdictions
+12 Interplay between jurisdictions